dmitryleskov/stream-hygiene/part1.md

 that they do *not* get memoized.

 Below are the rules that will help you avoid memoization of Scala streams.
-I've compiled them from various sources and confirmed by compiliing and decompiling test programs.
+I've collected them from various sources and confirmed by compiliing and decompiling test programs.
 If you know of any other techniques or edge cases, please post in the comments.